DarkWiiPlayer/nanotest/readme.md

 ### Adding Tests

-The add method adds a test case to a nanotest object.
+The add method adds a test case to a numidium object.
 It can take several formats of arguments, but they all come down to one or more pairs of a string and a lambda.
 The main way to add a subtest is this though:

 ```ruby
 world_test = Numidium.new